JohnKuper/bitcoin-sandbox/README.md

 I did not want to code one more boring GitHub REST API client and showing list of repositories on the screen.
 Instead, I wanted to implement something interesting with business logic under the hood.

+UI is as simple as possible since it's not a goal here and very time-consuming.

 # Bitcoin sandbox
 Bitcoin sandbox is a simplified version of Bitcoin network fundamentals like: